utkarsh-1912/FIXpert/README.md

-# FIXpert - FIX Protocol Toolkit
+# FIXpert - The Ultimate FIX Protocol Toolkit for Financial Engineers

-FIXpert is a comprehensive Next.js application designed to provide a suite of tools for financial engineers and developers working with the Financial Information eXchange (FIX) protocol.
+FIXpert is a comprehensive, AI-powered Next.js application designed to be an indispensable toolkit for financial engineers, developers, and QA testers working with the Financial Information eXchange (FIX) protocol.
+From decoding complex messages to visualizing entire workflows, FIXpert streamlines your development process and enhances your understanding of FIX.

-## Features
+## Key Features

-- **Interpreter**: Decode and understand raw, pipe-separated FIX messages.
+FIXpert offers a suite of powerful, intuitive tools to handle all aspects of FIX message processing:

+-   **AI-Powered Interpreter**: Decode raw, pipe-separated FIX messages instantly.
+The AI provides a human-readable breakdown of each tag, including its name, value, and meaning, along with a summary of the message's purpose.
-- **Log Analyzer**: Parse, filter, and analyze FIX log files.
+-   **Log Analyzer**: Parse, filter, and analyze large FIX log files.
+Quickly identify message types, senders, and targets, and use the powerful filter to zero in on the exact messages you need.
-- **Log Processor**: Merge and sort multiple log files by timestamp.
+-   **Log Processor**: Merge and sort multiple log files chronologically.
+Upload several files, and the processor will intelligently combine them into a single, time-sorted log, ready for analysis or download.
-- **Comparator**: Perform a side-by-side comparison of two FIX messages.
+-   **Message Comparator**: Perform a side-by-side, field-level comparison of two FIX messages or entire message sets.
+Differences are highlighted, making it easy to spot discrepancies.
-- **Formatter**: Convert raw FIX messages into a readable XML format.
+-   **FIX-to-XML Formatter**: Convert raw, pipe-separated FIX messages into a clean, well-structured XML format, perfect for documentation, sharing, or further processing.
-- **Workflow Visualizer**: Generate flowcharts from FIX scenario descriptions using AI.
+-   **AI-Powered Workflow Visualizer**: Generate clear, interactive flowcharts from plain English descriptions of trading scenarios.
+You can also build diagrams manually or by writing MermaidJS syntax.
-- **Symbol Search**: Look up real-time trading symbols.
+-   **Symbol Search**: Look up real-time trading symbols from Yahoo Finance.
+Find stocks, currencies, and other assets by ticker or name.

 ## Getting Started

 ### Prerequisites

 -   Node.js (v18 or later)
 -   npm or yarn

 ### 1. Configure Firebase